MTACS/Yalu-X/README.md

 ## Warnings

-This jailbreak is a work in progress.
-Some things do not work, but most things do. iPhone 7 does not work with this specific fork of yalu102.
+This jailbreak is a work in progress. iPhone 7 does not work with this specific fork of yalu102.

 **As mentioned in the original fork, this is still a beta.
 Use at your own risk**